Open-Agriculture/AgIsoStack-plus-plus/sphinx/source/Tutorials/Receiving Messages.rst

 This callback isn't particularly useful, but it does illustrate how to use the callback system.

-Basically, whenever a PROPA messsage is received that was sent to the broadcast address, it will print out the length of that message to the console.
+Basically, whenever a PROPA message is received that was sent to the broadcast address, it will print out the length of that message to the console.

 Now, we just need to tell the CAN stack to call that callback when an appropriate message is received.